kiwiupover/ember-cli-surge/README.md

 Then deploy that code from your `dist` folder to the url `<your-project-name>.surge.sh`

-Using the environment flag `ember surge --environment development` to deploy your development environment.
+Use the environment flag `ember surge --environment development` to deploy your development environment.

 ### Updating the Domain Name